Te Rere Hau

 Consenting

-In May 2023 NZ Windfarms obtained a two-year fast-track consent for the first phase of the project, consisting of 30 new larger turbines.
+In May 2023, NZ Windfarms obtained a two-year fast-track consent for the first phase of the project, consisting of 30 new larger turbines.

-NZ Windfarms has also secured conditional access to a new transmission corridor through a combination of a land purchase and an easement, allowing the new wind farm to connect directly to the Transpower Bunnythorpe-to-Wilton transmission line.
+NZ Windfarms also secured conditional access to a new transmission corridor through a combination of a land purchase and an easement, allowing the new wind farm to connect directly to the Transpower Bunnythorpe-to-Wilton transmission line.

 Key dates